danst0/Portfolio/README.md

 Todos
 =====
-* write classes
-* Add sqlite for stock quotes and rest
+* make dates into python dates and only convert to string if required
 * ...